-Add Videos To Your FM Company Facebook Page
+Add Videos To Your Facility Management Company Facebook Page

 Facebook is really upping their game when it comes to video.
 Facebook video recently announced they have 4 billion daily viewers.
 This is quadruple the number they reported just one year ago.
 Facebook video launched in 2005, while YouTube has also been around since 2005 and reached their 4 billion mark much sooner.
 However, YouTube doesn’t have the consistent monthly user base that Facebook has, which has caused speculation that in the near future Facebook video may take over YouTube views.
 Studies also show young viewers prefer video to any other type of post (text and images).
 So how can you take advantage of reaching your audience the way they want to be reached?
 By following these simple steps to add videos to your company page.